jzProg/nd035-c2-car-website-backend/pricing-service/README.md

 # Pricing Service

 The Pricing Service is a microservice that simulates a backend that stores and retrieves the price of a vehicle given a vehicle id as input.
+It is registered as `pricing-service` on a `Eureka` server that is implemented and running on port 8761.

 ## Persistence

-- The prices per vehicle are stored in the `prices.json` file and are populated to microservice's `H2` in-memory database on startup.
+The prices per vehicle are stored in the `prices.json` file and are populated to microservice's `H2` in-memory database on startup.

 ## Instructions